Overview

 What bubble rating did you give this spa?

 We awarded The Kinmel and Kinspa a Good Spa Guide Bubble Rating of 5 Bubbles.
-This delightful country retreat may be on the smaller side, but it has everything you need for a comfortable, relaxing spa break.
-The service, thermal facilities, treatments, food and views are all top-notch; the whole experience is great value-for-money, too.
+This charming country retreat may be compact, but it has everything you need for a comfortable, restful spa break.
+The service, thermal facilities, treatments, food and views are all top-notch; the entire experience delivers exceptional value-for-money, too.

 Awards